 Cartilage damage in hallux valgus is a common finding.
 Mapping might offer some predictions regarding long-term outcomes of first toe pathology, or so Thomas Roukis (2005), a U.S podiatric surgeon, suggests.
 CFP updates the original article from 2020 with some new material that might allow us to be more objective as podiatric practitioners.

 The following article has been produced following a lecture at the NEC given by the author in May 2022.
 There is a downloadable paper and clinician desk guide available.
-Click on NEC
+Click on the blue NEC

 Another factor that comes into play is that data is skewed toward surgical consultations.
 Referrals arise in the main from medical practitioners with surgical discussion in mind.
 Pain, discomfort and difficulties with walking and wearing shoes are among the 60% of this first toe condition (PASCOM – Tollafield 2019).

 Using RICE, the mnemonic for rest, ice, compression and elevation, might appear ideal, but this is not always practical for patients who do not have acute pain, except for gout or turf toe injury.
 But what if the pain is associated with a chronic condition?
 RICE can still be applied but managing pressure and stabilising the joint forms the key management strategy.
 Metatarsalgia can be arrested depending upon patient footwear considerations with orthoses and insole prescriptions.

 What are the objectives of treatment?